UstadMobile/UstadMobile/app-ktor-server/README.md

 ./gradlew app-ktor-server:shadowJar
 ```

-By default the Javascript (app-react) version will be built and bundled in the static resources
+By default the Javascript (app-react) version will not be built and bundled in the static resources
 directory.
-If you don't need this, it can be skipped by using
+When building for production use:

 ```
-./gradlew app-ktor-server:shadowJar -Pskipreactproductionbundle=true
+./gradlew app-ktor-server:shadowJar -Pktorbundleproductionjs=true
 ```

 This builds the server jar which can be found in app-ktor-server/build/libs/ustad-server-all.jar .